Luckystork/everythingaboutevadus/evadus_master_doc.md

   * **Live Account Stats:** "AI Requests Used: X/5" (or "Unlimited") and "Total Active Exam Time."
   * **Active Plan Details:** Displays "Basic Plan," "Premium Plan," or "Unlimited Plan."
   * **Cryo-Billing Toggle:** A 1-click button to "Freeze" subscription time during academic breaks.
+  * **Profile Import/Export:** Allows users to save their current custom hotkeys, AI contexts, and hardware overrides as a `.zap` configuration file, and load different profiles instantly for different types of exams.
   * **Global Settings (Opens a Pop-up Modal):**
     * **BYO API Key Manager:** Input fields to locally override Zap's Master Key.
 Supports: OpenRouter, OpenAI, Anthropic, Gemini, and Local LM Studio IP/Ports.
     * **API Server Location Routing:** A dropdown to manually force OpenRouter/API traffic through specific regional datacenters (e.g., US-East, EU-Paris, Asia-Tokyo) to minimize latency based on the user's physical location.
+    * **Custom Proxy / SOCKS5 Routing:** Input fields for users taking exams on strict campus Wi-Fi networks (e.g., Fortinet) to route Zap's API traffic through a secure proxy, bypassing firewall blocks.
     * **Hardware Overrides:** Manual selection for Host Microphone and Host Speaker routing.
     * **App Behaviors:** Toggles for "Launch on Boot," "Minimize to Tray," and "Silent Auto-Updater."
-    * **Volatile RAM Vault Toggle:** Forces all screenshots, textbook PDFs, and API keys to be stored in an encrypted temporary folder that exists *only* in RAM.
+    * **Volatile RAM Vault Toggle:** Forces all screenshots, textbook PDFs, API keys, and Stealth DVR recordings to be stored in an encrypted temporary folder that exists *only* in RAM.
 Vaporizes instantly upon app close, leaving zero trace on the disk.
     * **Multi-Monitor Ghosting:** Fakes a single-display EDID profile to the OS, allowing a physical second monitor to remain active while proctors see only one screen.
   * **Logout:** Securely terminates the session and wipes temp tokens.